-We pointed out to Mother that many of the merchants in Perth, like the I.G.A. on Wilson Street were already advertising their tasty Christmas specials, and had been selling poinsettia plants for weeks now…….but she wouldn’t budge.
+We gently reminded Mother that many of the merchants in Perth, like the I.G.A. on Wilson Street were already advertising their tasty Christmas specials, and had been selling poinsettia plants for weeks now…….but she just wouldn’t budge.

 Finally, on December 1st each year the ‘Christmas floodgates’ opened wide, and the clock started ticking down to the big day.
 All of the Christmas cards that Mother had been working on since Hallowe’en were mailed on the first, without fail.

 The Christmas lights that Dad had strung so carefully around the spruce tree, beside the old house, were always turned on that first evening in December.

 Dad (Tobias ‘Tim’) Stafford – stringing the lights on the spruce tree

 He’d plug them in as soon as the sun began to slide down in the sky, and disappear from view behind the Mitchell’s barn.
 They were always the most beautiful lights on the Third Line….or at least I thought so.

 Long before the lights were lit that evening, the old house was a hive of activity because we were finally allowed to decorate!
 One of the older kids usually got the job of carrying box after box of decorations and ornaments down the back stairs.
 The stairs wound down in a curve, and there were little piles of ‘this and that’ stored on the steps, so whoever brought down the glass balls for the tree had to walk down slowly, stepping carefully like a tightrope artist.